 Young children may feel particularly uncomfortable with the appearance of their ears.
-The aesthetic effects of otoplasty early in life can be very helpful with avoiding embarrassment or self-consciousness during school or other social activities.
+The cosmetic effects of otoplasty early in life can be very helpful in avoiding embarrassment or self-consciousness during school and other social activities.

 Dr. Shadfar uses the latest surgical technology and techniques to conduct each surgery as safely and efficiently as possible, prioritizing the comfort of the patient.
 For about a week after the procedure, soreness is common.
 Over-the-counter pain medication can be used to manage any discomfort.

 Yes, both ears are usually treated during an otoplasty procedure — even if only one ear protrudes outward.
 Although each patient’s needs will be assessed individually, addressing both ears is often the best way to achieve a proportionate outcome.
 In most cases, comprehensively performing otoplasty can foster a greater sense of facial balance and allow the final outcome to appear natural and more symmetrical.
 Dr. Shadfar will discuss the best approach to your ear correction during your consultation.